 - CSCI 689 Social Implications of Computers instead of CSCI 489 Social Implications of Computers

-NDSU Computer Science Bachelor of Science (B.S.) students who are on track to complete 60 credits (30 credits at NDSU) and have a minimum GPA of 3.50 are eligible to apply to the Combined/Accelerated Degree Program by completing the application found through the link https://www.ndsu.edu/registrar/academics/accelerated/
+NDSU Computer Science Bachelor of Science (B.S.) students who are on track to complete 60 credits (30 credits at NDSU) and have a minimum GPA of 3.50 are eligible to apply.
+Students interested should contact their academic advisor and submit the Combined/Accelerated Degree Program Declaration Form (requires NDUS login) to the computer science graduate coordinator who will work with the undergraduate coordinator to approve the application.
+The full set of guidelines can be found at www.ndsu.edu/facultysenate/acadaffairs/reference/accelerated/

 For further information, email your Computer Science Advisor or stop by the Department of Computer Science, Quentin Burdick Building (QBB) #258.